-This Matrix Project Team aspires to lay the foundations for a “Berkeley Infrastructure Initiative,” (BI2), which will bring together faculty and students with a shared interest in the planning, governance, finance, design, development, economics, and environmental effects of infrastructure.
+Co-sponsored by Global Metropolitan Studies, this Matrix team aspires to lay the foundations for a “Berkeley Infrastructure Initiative,” (BI2), which will bring together faculty and students with a shared interest in the planning, governance, finance, design, development, economics, and environmental effects of infrastructure.
 Sub-sectors of interest include transportation, housing, water, sanitation, information and communication technology, energy, school and community facilities, and public parks.
-"Our focus is multi-sectoral, interdisciplinary, domestic and international in scope," the researchers wrote in their proposal.

 Image Credit: Potaihse, "Kwai Chung Road" - Creative Commons, via Flickr